MonicaMMartinezV/AutomatonElvish15/README.md

 {^a(mil|n(d|arya|ca)?)$}

 ## Implementation
 For my implementation of lexical analysis, I followed the structure defined in the "automatonElven15.pl" file.
-To use the file, you can input in two ways, with the following format:
+To use the file, you can input in two ways:

+First, with the following format:

 *dfa("amil").*

-With this, the program should return true if it complies with the rules established in the automaton, and false if the string is not part of the language.
+With this, the program should return *true* if it complies with the rules established in the automaton, and *false* if the string is not part of the language.

 Some examples of inputs and outputs are:
 ```